MoonjeongWoo/tensorflow/README.md

 # tensorflow

 finding tiny dust in the air.
-using tensoflow iwht python and google colaboratory.
+using tensoflow with python and google colaboratory.

 made in 2021.11